remla23-team11/model-training/README.md

 ## Running the Pipeline using DVC
 [DVC (Data Version Control)](https://dvc.org/) is a version control system for data and ML models.
 It helps you manage your ML experiments and models efficiently.
 This project uses DVC to manage the ML training pipeline.

-This dvc is set up in two different stages, the preprocessing_dataset stage and the train_model stage.
+This dvc is set up in three different stages, load_data the preprocess stage and the model stage.

 To fetch the current version of the pipeline one can use: `dvc pull`.

 To run the pipeline use `dvc repro` and to force a rune use `dvc repro -f`.

-Now you can see the metrics by using `dvc metrics show`.
+You can see the metrics by using `dvc metrics show`.

 ## Running the Pipeline Normally